ibm-cloud-docs/dr-automation-powervs/private-pod.md

 1. Log in to your [IBM Cloud account](https://cloud.ibm.com/).
 2. Locate the {{site.data.keyword.DR_full_notm}} tile.
-3. Set up storage, compute, and network resources according to DR needs.
+3. Complete the setup according to DR needs.
-4. Schedule DR tests and monitor system health.
+4. Deploy the Orchestrator.